beego/beedoc/en-US/mvc/controller/router.md

 Then you can get the extension name of the url by `this.Ctx.Input.Param(":ext")`.

 ## Annotations
 Beego 1.3 starts supporting annotation routers.
-You don't need to register all the routers inside router.
-You only need to Include the controller.
+You don't need to register all the routers inside `router.go`.
+You only need to `Include` the controller.
 For example:

 ```
 // CMS API